 Way back in 2015 I started building a voxel game engine.
 About four years later, Mojang released Minecraft Classic.
 It was built on my engine.

-Considering that I’m a solo indie developer, and that Minecraft is the best-selling video game of all time, you might reasonably suppose this would be a Really Big Deal for me.
+Considering that I’m a solo indie developer, and that Minecraft is the best-selling video game of all time, you might reasonably suppose this would be a Big Deal for me.
 But I’ve never really written about it - mostly because I know so little about the whole thing that there isn’t much to say.

 But I feel like I should write something, so I’m jotting down the details here for my own reference (and to hopefully banish it from my head so I never think about it again).
-Be warned that there’s no punch-line at the end - it’s a “…so that happened” kind of story.
+Be warned that there’s no punch line at the end - it’s a “…so that happened” kind of story.

 The Good